 Continue both internal and external marketing efforts for your dental office.
 Maintain your website presence and continue to ask your patients for referrals.
 It is easier to sell a thriving practice than a dying practice.

-Systems: Most dentists have the intentions of getting their systems in order at their office, but never find the time.
+Most dentists have the intention of getting their systems in order at their office but never find the time.
 Have your staff clean up the accounts receivable, the unscheduled treatment plans, the active patient list, and the recall system.
 Most computer programs will guide the staff through this process.

 - Calculate what you spend in a year.
 (Your yearly living expenses).

 - Create a spreadsheet of your assets and liabilities.